willasm/obsidian-open-weather/README.md

-# OpenWeather Plugin fo Obsidian
+# OpenWeather Plugin for Obsidian

 ## Features
 - Display current weather in the statusbar